 Unlike regular projectors, the best ultra-short throw ones provide illumination that can be twice as bright.
 Moreover, they also deliver superior color performance and consistent brightness.
 Oh, and here’s another perk: most of them have a life expectancy of more than 20.000 hours.

 The lack of complicated, permanent installation requirements and the ability to beam the image in small spaces make this type of device ideal if you’re on the go or don’t want to have it mounted in your room at all times.
-For example, a UST laser projector is excellent if you are a participant to exhibits or fairs and want to display video materials.
+For example, a UST laser projector is excellent if you are a participant in exhibits or fairs and want to display video materials.
+You can display your video materials by using the AirBeam app to cast your iPhone or portable device to the projector.
 It could also be brilliant if you are a teacher looking for exciting ways to support academic presentations and different learning media.

 You do have to have realistic expectations, though.
 Installing an ultra-short throw laser projector is not as easy as you may think, because most of them do not have an autofocus function.
 You will have to put it in the optimal position to achieve crystal clear images, and it will probably be a trial and error effort.

 Another thing to consider is that its performance can be significantly influenced by the type of surface you will project on.
 Because the angle of the beams is tight, any bumps or irregularities in the surface will be exacerbated.
 It will best perform with a light rejecting screen, but that will add a lot to the price of the installation.
 The screen would have to be framed or a tensioned drop-down, which is not the cheapest screens you could find.
 Alternatively, you can use a whiteboard or very smooth drywall.

 Pros and Cons of Getting an Ultra Short Throw Laser Projector